Seven Mindful Ways To Be A Less Angry Parent

 When we pause and take a breath while our child is throwing a tantrum or misbehaving terribly (as challenging as this may seem), we can become mindful of the situation and form a response instead of relying on a gut reaction.

-Our responses do not have to be perfect every time, all parents make mistakes, but pausing and taking a breath before responding to a stressful situation with our children is better for everyone involved.
+Our responses do not need to be perfect or right every time, all parents make mistakes and handle things poorly, but pausing and taking a breath before responding to a stressful situation with our children is better for everyone involved.
 Being mindful reduces the parent’s stress level: deep breathing works wonders for activating the prefrontal cortex, reducing cortisol, and activating the parasympathetic nervous system- the one that calms down the flight or flight reaction. (source) Our children will appreciate not being yelled at or scolded constantly on a daily basis, as well.

 2. Clean mindfully

 Washing dishes, doing laundry, dusting, and other household chores can become daunting for parents trying to juggle work, caring for children, hobbies, etc. When we feel overwhelmed it can cause stress, which can lead to becoming easily irritated and snapping at our children.
 It’s all about mindset when it comes to cleaning.
-When we call something a chore it may be perceived as a drudgery, something we must do that we won’t enjoy.
+When we call something a chore it may send a message to us for the chore be perceived as a drudgery, something we must do that we won’t enjoy.

 Mindfulness helps us become more aware of our sensory experiences as we complete a household task, such as washing dishes.
 First, we can use several of our senses: feeling the warmth of the water, watching the soap bubbles pop and expand, smelling the dish soap as it mixes with the warm water, and admiring the shine and sparkle of a clean dish.